 He regularly holds breakfast sessions with employees from all levels of the company.
 Whenever he can, he tries to sit down for lunch in the company canteen. ,, At the table, for example, you hear that a new computer system that has been introduced actually turns out to be very inconvenient to work with.
 If you stay in the boardroom alone, things like that don’t reach you quickly. “” Keeping your ego in check is, as far as the heart is concerned, part of good leadership. ,, You need everyone in the company to get ahead.
 It doesn’t matter that you have more stripes than another.
 You do it together. “

 However, a lot of managers and bosses are different from the above and show egomaniac traits, says a psychotherapist and coach.
 We all have to some extent, though.
 But that doesn’t hurt.
 It is even healthy.
-We therefore see ourselves through pink glasses.
+We, therefore, see ourselves through pink glasses.
 That feels nice.

-Whether your supervisor is really an egomaniac, or only shows traits of it, in both cases you don’t get along with using that type casting.
+Whether your supervisor is really an egomaniac, or only shows traits of it, in both cases you don’t get along with using that typecasting.
 The man or woman will – as long as the results are favorable – not be fired for it.
 Moreover, the staff is usually divided.
 Some let them walk and admire him or her, the critics fear for their job and therefore do not hear anything.

 So, what to do?

 It is advised never to criticize directly.
 Say something nice first.
-For example, that your boss has a nice suit and only then that you suspect that he is even more successful if he does not question his employees.
+For example, your boss has a nice suit, and only then that you suspect that he is even more successful if he does not question his employees.
 Make the working relationship psychologically as safe as possible for the egomaniac by giving clear feedback.

 Working as a team

 Working well together with a (too) self-confident boss is certainly possible.
 The point is that you have to know how to sustain yourself.
-If someone takes a strong lead, it is natural behavior for people to follow.
+If someone takes a strong lead, it is a natural behavior for people to follow.
 You can sulk about it in a corner, but you don’t solve anything with it.
 First, be aware of your own qualities.
 If you’re okay with yourself, then something that someone else does can never hit you so hard.
 Look at what you have to contribute.
 Maybe you’re less outspoken and charismatic than your boss, but you have a good grip on the content.